Slyphteam/Sylphstream/README.md

 Neural network training on aiming

 Neural network training on reloading, recoil control, and aiming down sights

+Implementation of grenade, fragmentation, and explosive systems

+Implementation of all planned weapons

 Neural network training on simple movement